Video Game / Hugo's House of Horrors

 - Red Herring: Lampshaded every time.

 - In the second game, the final bits of evidence are red herrings based on Cliches.
 You instead have to locate the character without the cliché motive.

-- Shout-Out - The old man in the basement/cave asks you several questions relating to Lord of the Rings, The Chronicles of Narnia, and The Hitchhiker's Guide to the Galaxy.
+- Shout-Out: The old man in the basement/cave asks you several questions relating to The Lord of the Rings, The Chronicles of Narnia, and The Hitchhiker's Guide to the Galaxy.
 Thankfully if you never saw them, then the help text will tell you the answers.

 - The opening theme music is a mishmash of both the "Dragnet March" and the synthesizer lick from Boz Scaggs' "Lido Shuffle."

 - The killer dog is accompanied by a brief clip of "(How Much Is) That Doggie in the Window?".

 - In the sequel Hugo's girlfriend Penelope saves The Doctor from a Dalek, confusing the hell out of a lot of stateside players who weren't familiar with British programming (the BBC America channel wouldn't exist for another seven years after the game, so Doctor Who was very much a niche fandom in the U.S. until then).
 In fact, a few strategy guides written at the time treat it as a Big-Lipped Alligator Moment.

 - Trial-and-Error Gameplay: Typically for its genre and era, experimenting with items has a very high probability of resulting in death.

 - Twist Ending: The murder in the second game?
 That was actually Hugo's uncle and cousin rehearsing a play where they play the victim and killer, respectively.

 - The Unseen: Penelope is only seen as a silhouette in the first game, but gets an actual sprite in the second and third games.